-Sometimes your resume doesn’t need a major overhaul but more of a mini-makeover; this week I’m going to cover some easy strategies that you can use to give your resume a fresh look in a short amount of time.
+Sometimes your resume doesn’t need a major overhaul but more of a mini-makeover.
+In this article, I’m going to cover some easy strategies that you can use to give your resume a fresh look in a short amount of time.

 Start with your name.
 This is the first thing a potential employer will see when they look at your resume.
 Make your name stand out by using all capital letters, putting it in bold, and using a slightly different font from the rest of your resume.
 It doesn’t have to be huge or a crazy font; keep it easy to read with just enough difference to capture their attention.

-When you describe what you did at your previous positions start each statement with a verb.
+When you describe what you did at your previous positions, start each statement with an action verb.
 By placing the verb at the beginning you are placing yourself as an active participant in the task.
 Start with verbs like: championed, revitalized, negotiated, established, projected, or eliminated.
 Your resume will have a more assertive tone that can help you stand out among passive, duty-based resumes.

 Choose a resume font that is a little bit different but still reader friendly.
 Everyone uses Times New Roman so choosing something else will help you stand out.
 Some good ones to try are: Constantia, Garamond, Century, or Book Antiqua.
 Anything that is easy to read and crisp will work.